econ122-f25/tp1-test/README.md

 - What is the overall trend of air quality in the city over time?

+- Are the time periods consistent across each data set?

 - What is the connection between air quality and the other variables on the data set?